 First screen time, then snack and drink.

 Every child is different, but to have a successful road trip, we make a general plan using a visual schedule or storyboard and stick to it.
-It can be super basic, but it’s essential to outline your child’s visual schedule plan.
-When using the visual schedule, try using only activities you can guarantee will occur next.
+It can be super basic, but outline your child’s visual schedule plan.
+When using the visual schedule, use only activities you can guarantee will occur next.
 My autistic son gets distressed if I change our plans.

 Pack Favorite Possessions for Comfort

 Make sure to pack their favorite lovey or worn book.
 Moreover, bring a familiar toy to help your kiddo relax and relate to the experience.
-Do not forget to pack your child’s favorite stuff, whether it’s a blanket or shoes.
+Do not forget to pack your child’s favorite items, whether it’s a blanket or their favorite shoes.
 All of these special tools provide the comfort of home.

 We bring his favorite toys, blanket, and clothes that have proven comfortable.
-We must schedule physical activity into our day on long trips.
-The weighted blanket is helpful for late afternoon and early evening issues.
+We should schedule physical activity into our daily routine on long trips.
+The weighted blanket is particularly helpful for issues that arise in the late afternoon and early evening.

-We rounded up our favorite sensory-friendly play, fidget toys, chewelry, and weighed blanks in our Typically Twitterpated Amazon Store.
+We rounded up our favorite sensory-friendly play, fidget toys, chewelry, and weighted blankets in our Typically Twitterpated Amazon Store.

 Bring Headphones